Flower spider fact sheet | Field of Mars EEC

 Fast facts – Flower spiders

-Other name – Crab spiders
+Other name – Flower spiders are also called crab spiders.

 Where do flower spiders live?